2025–26 Brunei Super League

-The 2025–26 Brunei Super League is the eleventh season of the Brunei Super League, the top football league in Brunei since its establishment in 2012.
-The league started on 19 September 2025 and will conclude on 19 April 2026.
+The 2025–26 Brunei Super League was the eleventh season of the Brunei Super League, the top football league in Brunei since its establishment in 2012.
+The league started on 19 September 2025 and concluded on 19 April 2026.

 For the second season in a row, Kelme provides the official match ball.

+On 18 January 2026, the defending champions Kasuka FC beat the bottom side Hawa FC by 26 goals to one, producing the competition's highest-scoring match ever.

+In the final league game of the season, Indera SC defeated Kasuka 2–3 to become champions for the first time since 2014, winning their third overall Brunei Super League title.

 Teams

-A total of 12 teams are playing in this edition of the Brunei Super League.
+A total of 12 teams played in this edition of the Brunei Super League.
 DPMM FC did not enter their second team for this season.
-AKSE Bersatu and Panchor Murai are also absent, while Hawa FC were invited into the top flight, having won the Belait District League earlier this year.
+AKSE Bersatu and Panchor Murai were also absent, while Hawa FC were invited into the top flight, having won the Belait District League earlier this year.